 What is NU DET 2026?

-NU DET 2026 was conducted in two phases.
-Phase I was held on January 25, 2026, and the Phase I Merit List I was declared on February 3, 2026.
-Phase II was held on May 10, 2026, and the Phase II Merit List II was declared on May 20, 2026.
-As of today, shortlisted candidates are in the admission confirmation stage before the academic session begins on July 1, 2026.
+NU DET 2026 was held in two phases.
+Phase I was on January 25, 2026, with Merit List I declared on February 3, 2026.
+Phase II was on May 10, 2026, with Merit List II declared on May 20, 2026.
+As of June 2026, admissions are actively underway for Merit List II candidates ahead of the July 1, 2026 semester start.

 NU DET 2026: Key Highlights